The galaxy of Coxeter groups: A first expedition into the galaxy

 \begin{cor} Every connected component of the vertical core $\VC$ of the Coxeter galaxy is a finite dimensional subcomplex. \end{cor}

-Now we know that the galaxy and its vertical core are arbitrarily big.
+Now we know that the galaxy and its vertical core are arbitrarily big though locally finite.
 The size of the simplices grows as we move up layers.
 But how fast?
 Notice that, by \cref{cor:heightisbounded}, the height of a connected component is linear as a function of the rank of their bottom-most vertices.
-In contrast, \cref{lem:layersarefinitedimensional} gives a (non-optimal) big upper bound on the dimensions of simplices within each layer.
+In contrast, \cref{lem:layersarefinitedimensional} gives a (highly nonoptimal) upper bound on the dimensions of simplices within each layer.

 \begin{qst} How big is the Coxeter galaxy or its vertical core up until a fixed layer $n$?
 How fast do the functions $n\mapsto \mathrm{dim}(\mc{G}_n)$, $n\mapsto \mathrm{dim}(\mc{G}_{\leq n})$, $n\mapsto \mathrm{dim}(\VC_n)$, and $n\mapsto \mathrm{dim}(\VC_{\leq n})$ grow? \end{qst}